P7h/StormTweetsSentimentAnalysis/README.md

 # StormTweetsSentimentAnalysis
 ----------

+## You might also be interested in checking out extension of this repo using D3 and Highcharts visualization of Twitter sentiment of states of US on [StormTweetsSentimentD3Viz](https://github.com/P7h/StormTweetsSentimentD3Viz).

 ## Introduction
 This repository contains an application which is built to demonstrate as an example of Storm distributed framework by performing sentiment analysis of tweets originating from U.S. in real-time.
 This Topology retrieves tweets originating from US and computes the sentiment scores of States [based on tweets] continuously i.e. till the time the topology is killed.
 User has to explicitly kill the topology for exiting the application.